IllumiNate411/RShell/README.md

 ### Semicolon, And, Or
 Derived classes from Executable, all of which handle their own connecting symbols in the setup.
 Initially created as empty and filled with expressions on their left and right hand sides later when constructing our executable tree.

+### InRedirector, OutRedirector, Pipe
+Additional classes derived from Executable.
+Allow for the redirection of input and output when dealing with files.
+These are treated like the above connectors during parse, but function more like their own individual commands when we execute them.

 ### Parenthesis
 Another derived class from Executable.
 This one is created mainly so that we can convert our vector of executable objects from infix to postfix and still know where all our parentheses are located.
 ### rshell